project-open-data/project-open-data.github.io/schema.md

 Frequency           | Frequency with which dataset is published.                                                                                                    | accrualPeriodicity
 Language            | The language of the dataset.                                                                                                                  | language
 Granularity         | Level of granularity of the dataset.                                                                                                          | granularity
-Data Quality        | Whether the dataset meets the agency's Information Quality Guidelines (true/false).                                                                                                             | dataQuality
+Data Quality        | Whether the dataset meets the agency’s Information Quality Guidelines (true/false).                                                                                                             | dataQuality
 Category            | Main thematic category of the dataset.                                                                                                        | theme
 Related Documents   | Related documents such as technical information about a dataset, developer documentation, etc.                                                                                            | references
 Size                | The size of the downloadable dataset.                                                                                                         | size